Using a Spacer Children’s Asthma Service Information Leaflet

 Looking after the spacer

-• Wash it once a month in warm, soapy water and leave it to air dry
+Wash it once a month in warm, soapy water and leave it to air dry.
+Spacers usually need replacing every 6-12 months.

 Remember

-• After giving your child their preventer inhaler – clean their teeth and rinse their mouth
+After giving your child their preventer inhaler, clean their teeth and rinse their mouth.

 Children’s Asthma Nursing Service